The specific care that’s needed for a cycas, how and when it should be repotted and watered and diseases that infect it.

 - Increase drainage of the soil mix itself with sand, perlite or a few handfuls of clay balls.

 - Set it up in a fair-sized pot filled with special indoor plant or green plant soil mix.

-- Although it may be necessary to repot it in spring every 2 or 3 years, when not repotting then go for regular topdressing which should also perfectly answer the growth medium needs of the plant.
+- Although it may be necessary to repot it in spring every 2 or 3 years, when not repotting then go for regular topdressing.
+This should answer the nutrient needs of the plant.

-- Atop this layer, you’ll be using a blend of soil mix, garden soil and sand.
+- Use a blend of soil mix, garden soil and sand.

-Generally speaking, most cycas don’t tolerate the cold, except perhaps Cycas revoluta which stands strong in temperatures close to or just below freezing.
+Generally speaking, most cycas don’t tolerate the cold, except Cycas revoluta which survives temperatures just below freezing.